marcusoftnet/marcusoftnet.github.io/_posts/2012-05-09-agile-is-good-for-business-part-i.md

 This post need to start with an disclaimer;

 > I write this since I have run into several people to which these thoughts are new and confusing.
-If you are an agilista you will not find anything new or exciting here.
+If you are an agilist you will not find anything new or exciting here.

 Really... there's nothing new to see here.
 Go away you scrum-lovers - this is not aiming for you.